Wooden Floor Restoration Cost

 Get Prices

 Wood flooring will not stay young and sturdy forever.
 Eventually, it will succumb to wear, tear and perhaps even termite attacks or woodworm!
 Thankfully, there are different ways of restoring wood flooring.
-Let’s start by laying out the costs of these various wood floor restoring methods.
+Let’s start by laying out the costs of these various wooden floor restoration methods.

 It will cost about £40 to £60 to have your stairs sanded and stained.
 So what sort of price tag would you actually face, if you wanted these jobs performed on your wood flooring?